farhadfahri/posgres-tutorial/filtering.md

 FETCH FIRST 5 ROWS only;
 ```

-With combination with OFFSET in cab be used either
+With combination with OFFSET in can be used either
 before FETCH or after FETCH

 ```sql